 Tamika L. Butler (she/her or they/them) is a doctoral student in Urban Planning at UCLA’s Luskin School of Public Affairs.
 Her research employs a critical race, historical, legal, and policy-based approach to examine how transportation policy and infrastructure have been used to segregate, isolate, and prevent the mobility of Black and other historically oppressed groups of people.

-Prior to pursuing her PhD, Tamika consulted, wrote, and spoke as a national expert on issues related to the public policy, built environment, equity, anti-racism, diversity and inclusion, organizational behavior, and change management.
+Prior to pursuing her PhD, Tamika consulted, wrote, and spoke as a national expert on issues related to public policy, the built environment, equity, anti-racism, diversity and inclusion, organizational behavior, and change management.
 She transitioned to policy work after litigating for three years as an employment lawyer at Legal Aid Society-Employment Law Center.
 Tamika has a diverse background in law, community organizing and nonprofit leadership.

 Tamika received her J.D. from Stanford Law School, and received her B.A. in Psychology and B.S. in Sociology in her hometown of Omaha, Nebraska.
 She lives in Los Angeles with her wife and kids.